dkzanz1/vite-project/README.md

 - **User Feedback:** Gather and iterate based on feedback.

 This react project uses :-
-1/React carousel for photo gallery
+starts with npm run dev and uses http://localhost:5137/ 1/React carousel for photo gallery
 2/Material UI to creat reuseable cards note;_options:-Other availble libraries are Ant&Chara UI.
-3/Added lazy loading function/m,ethod to see if webpage loaded better
+3/Added lazy loading function/method to see if webpage loaded better